Below we list events that may be of interest to our members:

 Your Learning Outcomes

-- Relate pathophysiological principles that occur in acutely ill patients to prioritise assessment in a patient who is deteriorating
+- Relate pathophysiological principles that occur in acutely ill patients in order to prioritise assessment in a patient who is deteriorating

 - Correlate clinical assessment findings with pathophysiological processes occurring across a range of body systems

 - Apply a range of appropriate and timely evidence-based nursing interventions for a person who is acutely ill and whose condition is deteriorating